themesberg/flowbite-svelte/src/routes/docs/components/dropdown.md

 ### DropdownDivider

-- Use the `class` props to overwrite the default class.
+- Use the `class` prop to overwrite the default class.

 <TableProp>
   <TableDefaultRow items={propItems2} rowState='hover' />